About The Team

 When we set out on this journey our first task was to gauge public reaction.
 Would ‘the people’ be interested in helping us make this happen, and would the public have the appetite for such a bold undertaking?
 We have been overwhelmed by the exceptional response we have had from people showing their support for the project through the social media network, the website and of course at airshows and events around the country.
 Moreover, support is not only coming from the UK – we now have many organisations and individuals around the world who are playing their part in spreading the word far afield.

 We were honoured in the summer of 2014 when the famous test pilot, the late Capt.
 Eric ‘Winkle’ Brown, RN, agreed to become our patron.
 Capt.
-Brown, who sadly passed away in February of this year, was the first man to land a heavy twin-engined aircraft on the deck of a carrier, when in March 1944 landed an adapted Mosquito FB.VI on the deck of HMS Indefatigable.
+Brown, who sadly passed away in February 2016, was the first man to land a heavy twin-engined aircraft on the deck of a carrier, when in March 1944 landed an adapted Mosquito FB.VI on the deck of HMS Indefatigable.
 He cited the de Havilland Mosquito as being one of the three most important British aircraft of the Second World War – the other two being the Spitfire and the Lancaster.
 We mourn his loss and will miss his stoic and enthusiastic support.